andreabochicchio02/ResumeMining/README.md

 ## Installation

 To run this project, you need to install all the required Python packages.
 All dependencies are listed in the `requirements.txt` file.

+> **Note**: This project was developed and tested using **Python 3.11**.
+It is strongly recommended to use this version to ensure compatibility and reproducibility.

 The `requirements.txt` file was generated using: